LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="UserRegistrationByCaptcha-post-">Auth User Registration By Captcha (POST)</h4>
- This API creates a user in the database as well as sends a verification email to the user.<a href="https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-user-registration-by-recaptcha" target="_blank">More info</a>
+ This API creates a user in the database as well as sends a verification email to the user.

 ```java